Pl0p/Modular_Synth/List_by_function.md

  - [Multiband distortion processor](https://www.nonlinearcircuits.com/modules/p/multiband-distortion-processor) : Basically it splits the input signals into 4 frequency bands, these go into fuzz circuits and vactrol based VCAs
 - [Bit-reactor](https://www.rebeltech.org/product/bit-reactor/) : Bit Reactor is a hardware bit crusher and downsampler.
 It has no program or CPU, it digitises without software
 - [The glide](https://syinsi.com/projects/building-the-glide/) : Syinsi
+- [Pitch shifter](http://familjenronnberg.se/~niklas/diy/eurorack/pitch_shift/) : This is not a nice sounding module, it's a pitch-shifter based on the HT8950chip

 # DELAY
  - [BBD delay/flanger](https://github.com/erica-synths/diy-eurorack/blob/master/BBD%20DIY.zip) : all analogue effects unit based on V3205 BBD IC